This page gives an overview of the process that we recommend for revising the narrated presentations in your course.

-We will be providing you will the formatted Presentation files that were used to create the original Narrated Presentations.
-These PowerPoint files contain all of the edits and formatting that were done by the CEOEL Media Team when the course was originally developed.
-They do not contain your original narration, however.
-This is to make the files smaller and easier to work with.
+The UW Extended Campus Media Team will provide you will the formatted presentation files that were used to create the original narrated presentations.
+These PowerPoint files contain all of the edits and formatting done by the Media Team when the course was originally developed.
+However, these presentations do not contain your original narration to make the files smaller and easier to work with.

 Obtaining these Original Files